 What: from overseas licence fees

-This distribution is completed once a year and is for all funds we receive from overseas RRO organisations like ours (Reproduction Rights Organisations) that we have agreements with (excluding UK-based Author's Licensing and Collecting Society Ltd (ALCS).
-This means that if you’re a New Zealand Rightsholder and your publication is copied overseas in a country that has an agreement with us, the local RRO will send the funds to us and we will distribute these back to you.
+This distribution is completed twice a year and is for all funds we receive from overseas RRO organisations like ours (Reproduction Rights Organisations) that we have agreements with (excluding UK-based ALCS - Author's Licensing and Collecting Society Ltd).
+This means that if you’re a New Zealand Rightsholder and your publication is copied under licence overseas in a country that has an agreement with us, the local RRO will send the funds to us and we will distribute these back to you.

 Find out which organisations and countries we have agreements with here.